RaduMarcel/EspressoViews/README.md

 # EspressoViews
-Slim SQL-based reporting tool for highly complex data structure.
+Slim SQL-based reporting and data analysis tool.
+The best approach for complex data structures

 ## **What is this tool used for?**